By entering, you agree to the conditions of entry.

-- be accompanied by a responsible parent or guardian at the South Australian Training Awards presentation dinner on 4 September 2020 if under the age of 18 years
+- be accompanied by a responsible parent or guardian to any functions if under 18 years of age

-- if selected as a state winner, attend the professional development workshop on 26 October 2020, prior to the Australian Training Awards
+- if selected as a state representative, attend a professional development workshop prior to the Australian Training Awards (ATA)

 - enter on the understanding that the Commission or its nominee reserves the right to alter, vary and/or modify any prize or condition of entry and reserves the right to make any new conditions